Reviews of the Cailleach course, now in its third year:

-Each session will be emailed to you on it’s corresponding date.
-You will be invited to join a secret Facebook group to share your insights, inspirations and questions with fellow students.
+You will be emailed each session as it launches and there is also a secret Facebook group to share your insights, inspirations and questions with fellow students.

 A ‘journaling ideas’ prompt within the session, invites you to explore your own thoughts on certain aspects of the session.
 You may wish to explore these through writing, over a cup of tea or on a walk in the woods.

 Guided meditations will set the scene and connect to an ancient part of your.
 Drumming will be your invitation to take your own journey as holding your own intention you journey between the worlds.
 You may wish to have your journal with you or art materials to record any impressions or insights.

 On week one you will receive a PDF file outlining how to build a Cailleach altar.
 This guide is divided into 5 steps and we will explore a different step each session where you consider a particular aspect and related item you wish to represent that item for your altar.